EUDO - Data on European Democracy

 The European Union Democracy Observatory at the European University Institute generates data on democratic practices in Europe.
 There are four themes: (i) public opinion, political elites and the media (ii) political parties and representation (iii) institutional change and reform, and (iv) citizenship analyses.

 EUDO is directed by Prof. Alexander Trechsel (University of Lucerne and EUI).
-Political party position and voter data for the 2019 European Parliamentary elections will become available after May 2019.

 In advance of the European Parliament elections of May 2014, EUDO launched euandi - an online voting advice application.
 The project - successor to the 2009 EU Profiler party positions and user profiles project - was undertaken by Prof. Alexander Trechsel (University of Lucerne; EUI); Prof. Lorenzo De Sio (LUISS University, Rome) and Diego Garzia (EUI) in cooperation with Harvard University.

 EUDO data are generated by four project observatories: (i) The Observatory on Public Opinion, Political Elites and the Media (ii) The Observatory on Political Parties and Representation (iii) The Observatory on Institutional Change and Reform and (iv) The Observatory on Citizenship.